Skip to main content

 • Paused: If you click the Pause button.

-• Completed: If the experiment was in a scheduled state and the current date/time is no longer within the scheduled range.
+• Completed: If the experiment was in a scheduled state and the current date/time is no longer within the scheduled range, or if a user clicked the Complete button.

 • Paused - An experiment has a paused status if you clicked the Pause button while the experiment was scheduled or live.